The stones of the field

 Eliphaz expresses doubt that God places full trust in whom?

-| His servants | His prophets | His kings | His chosen people |
+| His prophets | His kings | His servants | His chosen people |

 Eliphaz states that God does what to the lowly?

-| He leaves them alone | He humbles them further | He tests them | He lifts them up |
+| He humbles them further | He leaves them alone | He lifts them up | He tests them |

 Eliphaz claims that God performs wonders that are beyond what?

-| Human understanding | Human sight | Human desire | Human strength |
+| Human desire | Human understanding | Human strength | Human sight |

 Eliphaz mentions that God saves the needy from what?

-| The arrow of the wicked | The trap of the hunter | The flood of destruction | The sword of their mouth |
+| The trap of the hunter | The arrow of the wicked | The flood of destruction | The sword of their mouth |

 How many times does Eliphaz say God will deliver you before guaranteeing no harm in the final one?

-| Six times, with no harm in the seventh | Five times, with no harm in the sixth | Three times, with no harm in the fourth | Seven times, with no harm in the eighth |
+| Five times, with no harm in the sixth | Six times, with no harm in the seventh | Three times, with no harm in the fourth | Seven times, with no harm in the eighth |

 What does Eliphaz suggest about the fate of the innocent in his first speech?

-| They are often forgotten | They are always prosperous | They do not perish | They suffer more to prove their faith |
+| They are often forgotten | They suffer more to prove their faith | They do not perish | They are always prosperous |

 Eliphaz suggests that suffering is a result of what?